The Netherlands at a Glance

 The most important economic sector in the Netherlands is agriculture.
 In fact, the country is one of the most significant exporters of agricultural products.
 Germany and the UK in particular purchase fresh produce from the Netherlands on a regular basis.
 Other areas, such as the automobile industry and sustainable energy, are gaining considerable importance as well.

-In 2012, the unemployment rate in the Netherlands was 6.8%.
+In June 2015, the unemployment rate in the Netherlands was 6.9%.
 You will, however, find that there are huge regional differences for employees working in the Netherlands.
-While Utrecht is known for its high employment rate, Flevoland has the highest number of people without a job.
+While Utrecht and Zeeland are known for their high employment rate, Flevoland has the highest number of people without a job.

 In recent years, new jobs have been created in different economic sectors all over the Netherlands, such as logistics, services and trade, or information and telecommunication.
 You might also want to brush up your Dutch if you consider working in the Netherlands.
 Fluency in English is indispensible, too.

-The Dutch Labor Administration (Centra voor Werk en Inkomen – CWI) can help you find a job if you are an EU/EEA-citizen interested in working in the Netherlands.
+The Dutch Labor Administration (UWV Werkbedrijf) can help you find a job if you are an EU/EEA citizen interested in working in the Netherlands.
 To sign up, you need to provide proof of your EU citizenship and your income tax number.

 European employment services and private employment agencies are another alternative.
-There is a difference between Uitzendbureaus and Bemiddelingsbureas, though.
+There is a difference between Uitzendbureaus and Bemiddelingsbureaus, though.
 The former do not only search staff for their clients, they also function as employers themselves.
 The latter merely refer employees to companies.
-Alternatively, you can check local newspapers such as De Telegraaf, De Volkskrant, Haagsche Courant or Algemeen Dagblad.
+Alternatively, you can check local newspapers such as De Telegraaf, De Volkskrant, or Algemeen Dagblad (AD).

 Your salary for working in the Netherlands will vary depending on your sector of employment.
-The highest salaries can be found in the mining industry, chemical industry, and banking and insurance.
+The highest salaries can be found in the chemical industry and banking and insurance.
 However, if you should be employed in the Netherlands’ textile industry or agriculture, chances are you will be earning a lot less.

 The Dutch labor law establishes the framework for all aspects of working in the Netherlands.
 General requirements and conditions are laid out as follows:

-- The maximum working hours should not exceed 12 hours per day and 60 hours per week.
+- The maximum number of working hours should not exceed 12 hours per day and 60 hours per week.

 - Nightshifts should not exceed 10 hours.